 - Ensure your child has adequate supplementation of calcium and vitamin D. Include foods that are rich sources of these nutrients in their diet to maintain healthy and strong bones.

-- Your child must follow a proper exercise Regular exercising and strength training can help build strong bones and flexible muscles.
+- Encourage your child to exercise regularly.
+Regular exercising and strength training can help build strong bones and flexible muscles.